Mary Kaye Huntsman: Marriage and children

-First Lady of Utah
+First Lady of Utah (2005–2009)

-Huntsman served as first lady of the state of Utah from 2005-2009.
+Huntsman served as first lady of the state of Utah from 2005 to 2009.
 According to Judith George, Director of the Office of the First Lady Governor's Mansion of Utah, "The way people treat their staff is a telling point and Mrs. Huntsman was never out of sorts...
 She just treated her staff with great courtesy and respect."

 Philanthropy

-Huntsman currently serves as the co-chair of National Cathedral School's Library Council, supporting the school's effort to build a state of the art library.
+Huntsman currently serves as the co-chair of National Cathedral School's Library Council, supporting the school's effort to build a state-of-the-art library.
 She previously served as Honorary Chair of the Literacy Commission and the Utah Coalition Against Sexual Assault.
 She twice co-chaired the annual "Speaking of Women's Health" conference.
 She also spoke out about the youth problem of cyberbullying.

 Huntsman is known in Utah for her dedication to children's issues and her passion for getting others involved.
 While serving as Utah's First Lady, Huntsman built on her experience with Bag of Hope, and started a program called Power in You, aimed at helping youth who had to deal with a variety of adversities.
 Power in You aims to give teens hope by providing them with inspirational stories from young adults and life improvement by directing them to numerous professional resources that will provide them with support for their challenges.

 In 1997, Huntsman and her daughter Liddy, who at age eight was diagnosed with type 1 diabetes, initiated the Bag of Hope program in Salt Lake City to help children and their families cope with juvenile diabetes.
 The therapeutic concept is for families who have experienced dealing with the disease to help newly diagnosed children and their families, and in helping to be emotionally strengthened themselves.
 Thus, at the time a child is diagnosed with type 1 diabetes, a child and parent who have experience with type 1 diabetes visit.
 The child is then presented with a bag of healthy goodies, a stuffed animal and helpful info.
 This is the beginning of a caring support system.
 Bag of Hope has grown to become a national program headed by the Juvenile Diabetes Research Foundation.

 Huntsman is on the Board of Selectors of Jefferson Awards for Public Service.